favna/ribbon/docs/index.md

 These are messages the bot will repeat in a given channel on a given interval
 Useful for repeating about rules and such
 You can save multiple messages with varying intervals and channels by using this command multiple times
-The first time the message will be send is the next periodic check the bot will do (which is every minute) after adding the timed message
+The first time the message will be send is the next periodic check the bot will do (which is every 3 minutes) after adding the timed message
 The format for the interval is in minutes, hours or days in the format of `5m`, `2h` or `1d`
 **Aliases**: `timedmsgs`, `timedmsg`, timedmessages`, `timer`, `tm`